-When Donald Richie visited the small island of Naoshima in Japan’s Seto Inland Sea in 1971, he found a lonely place; he only spoke to a fisherman and a small group of schoolchildren.
-A decade later, this sense of isolation would be used to the island’s advantage, when Benesse, a large Japanese publishing corporation, began developing it as a cultural destination – a place to be immersed in the quiet appreciation of art and nature.
+When Donald Richie visited Naoshima in the Seto Inland Sea in 1971, he wrote about his loneliness watching the boat that brought him disappear; and of an island left behind by a new Japan.
+A decade later, Benesse, the Japanese publishing corporation, would start to make a virtue of this sense of isolation, developing Naoshima as a cultural destination – a place to be immersed in the quiet appreciation of art and nature.

 Visiting the island, the logical starting point is Ando’s Benesse House, an exhibition space and art hotel that opened in 1992.
 There is a work of art from the collection in every room and an exclusive complex of suites at the very top, served by its own monorail.